-Not all strokes are detectable or preventable, but there are situations in which a stroke is caused by error, abuse, or neglect.
+Not all strokes are detectable or preventable, but there are situations in which a stroke is caused by medical error, abuse, or neglect.
 If you or your loved one suffered a stroke injury due to the negligence of someone else, contact a Regan Zambri Long stroke injury lawyer today.

 The attorneys have over 100 years of combined experience and will help you navigate the claims process so you can focus on your recovery.
 There is no need for your and your family to pay for the mistakes of others.
 Allow the Regan Zambri Long stroke injury lawyers to fight for your rights and secure the maximum compensation for the injuries you suffered.